FAQ

 Q: Is there a specific format for the EOI?

 A: While you may submit in any format, it must address all required components.
 Use of the Annex A – Application Form is strongly encouraged to ensure your submission is complete and aligned with evaluation criteria.
+The Google Form is built on the sections outlined in the Annex A - Application Form.

 Q: Will I receive confirmation that my application has been received?